 Now that you’ve learned more about salary potential to teach English online, you may be wondering if it’s a good job choice for you, especially if you’re making the shift to teaching online form another field.
-A few benefits of teaching online (aside from pay) include a flexible schedule, working from anywhere, and not having to create lesson plans.
+A few benefits of teaching online (aside from pay) include the following:

-One of the primary benefits of teaching English online is a flexible schedule.
-Many jobs with online tutoring companies allow you to work as much or as little as you like.
-This makes it a great option for people looking to supplement their income as they work another job, or those looking for a full-time job.
+- Flexible schedule: Many jobs with online tutoring companies allow you to work as much or as little as you like.
+This makes online teaching a great option for both people looking to supplement their income as they work another job and those looking for a full-time job.

-Another benefit of teaching English online is the completed lesson plans (if working for a company).
-The majority of these companies have well written and executed lesson plans previously prepared for the teacher.
-The teacher has access to review these lessons before the class starts and determine how they would like to implement the material and keep the student(s) engaged.
+- Minimal lesson planning: The majority of online ESL companies have well-written lesson plans prepared for the teacher, saving you lots of time.
+Teachers have access to review the lessons before the class starts and determine how they would like to implement the material and keep the student(s) engaged.

 How do I start teaching ESL online?
-How do I get TEFL certified?
+How do I get TEFL/TESOL certified?

-If you are ready to teach virtually, a good first step is to visit our page on getting started with teaching English online, which has information for new teachers, free resources, alumni stories and a contact form where you can tell a Bridge Advisor more about yourself to get the process started.
+If you are ready to teach virtually, a good first step is to visit our page on getting started with teaching English online, which has information for new teachers, free resources, alumni stories, and a contact form where you can tell a Bridge Advisor more about yourself to get the process started.
 Advisors can help you choose a TEFL course and also offer job advice after you complete your certification!